[I originally posted this on January 5, 2006 and it's my tradition to re-post it every December.]

-Recently I watched the History Channel's Christmas Unwrapped: The History of Christmas.
-Here’s my summary of the program which I found extremely relevant to the annual discussion of the true meaning of Christmas.
+Here’s my summary of the History Channel's Christmas Unwrapped: The History of Christmas which I find extremely relevant to the annual discussion of the true meaning of Christmas.
 The following historical facts are from the History Channel program, but the opinionated statements are mine.

 Christmas Started Without Jesus

 In Rome the winter solstice marked the period known as “Saturnalia.”
 During this festival people drank, behaved raucously and generally overturned the normal social order.
-While this was going on, the upper classes of Rome worshipped Mithras, the sun god, whose feast day was December 25th.
-Mithras was also believed to have been born in a field and worshipped by shepherds.
+While this was going on, the upper classes of Rome worshipped Mithras, the sun god, whose feast day was December 25th and who was believed to have been born in a field and worshipped by shepherds.

-In fact, the early Christians didn’t even celebrate Jesus’ birth, focusing on his resurrection (which makes a lot more sense to me).
-But by the fourth century the new Church needed to establish Jesus’ holy birth, so it began to put together the nativity story.
+Early Christians didn’t celebrate Jesus’ birth, focusing on his resurrection (which makes a lot more sense to me), but by the fourth century the new Church needed to establish Jesus’ holy birth, so it began to put together the nativity story.
 It knew it would never manage to outlaw the pagan traditions already in place, so it appropriated them and that’s how December 25th became Jesus’ feast day.

 It Had More Sex Than Saints

-In England during the middle ages, the pious went to church on December 25th for “Christ’s mass,” but most of the population just carried on as it always had on that day.
-For those who celebrated, Christmas was a festival of drunken revelry and sexual activity that would look more to us like Mardi Gras or New Year’s Eve.
+In England during the middle ages, the pious went to church on December 25th for “Christ’s mass,” but for most of the population it was just a regular day.
+Most of those who celebrated made it a festival of drunken revelry and sex that would look more to us like Mardi Gras or New Year’s Eve.
 It was a saturnalian free-for-all with little connection to Jesus except in name.